 exchanges, the consolidated financial statements have been prepared by

-consolidated financial statements together with Auditors'' Report form
+The audited consolidated financial statements together with Auditors''

-amounted to '' 1278.57 crores for the corporate financial year ended on
+amounted to Rs.
+1486.50 crores for the corporate financial year ended on

 28. EQUAL OPPORTUNITY EMPLOYER

-sections of the society.
+sexual harassment.
 It has provided equal opportunities of employment to

-all without regard to their caste, religion, colour,
+all without regard to their caste, religion, colour, marital status and

 29. AWARDS AND ACCOLADES